Simplify infrastructure self-service with Blueprints

 • Tight deadlines: 36%

-Even though it may sound obvious, the heavy workload has been universally identified as the top stressor by all the groups we surveyed.
+It may sound obvious, but heavy workloads have been identified universally as the top stressor by all the groups we surveyed.
 In fact, this finding lines up with Statista’s study from 2017 and reveals that not much has changed over the past five years.

 Top workplace stressors - stress in IT report